 The day has finally arrived for you to go on vacation.
 You've already booked a hotel, set up travel arrangements and hired a house sitter.
 But don't forget the most important step-securing your home and valuables.

-Best place to hide a key
+The best places to hide a spare house key

 - In a hollow, fake rock that blends in with its surroundings